Send Money Instantly For Free

 - Complaints & Service: Venmo has received more than 1,000 public complaints.

-- BBB Rating: Venmo has an “B” rating and has received 1,279 complaints and 172 reviews in the past 3 years.
+- BBB Rating: Venmo has a “B” rating and has received 2,067 complaints and 271 reviews in the past 3 years.
 The company has been accredited by the Better Business Bureau since 2016.

 - Sales & Marketing: Venmo fully discloses its very simple pricing model on its website.